 You must not smoke.
 Cigarette smoking, including passive, second-hand cigarette smoke exposure, has been shown to have a dramatic adverse effect on oocyte (egg) quality and can also decrease the male fertility potential.
 Smoking appears to accelerate the loss of eggs and reproductive function and may advance the time of menopause by several years.
 There is an increased risk of miscarriage and genetic abnormalities in offspring among smokers.

-Periodontal disease has been linked to infertility, increase the likelihood of miscarriages, and poor sperm quality.
+Periodontal disease has been linked to infertility, an increase in the likelihood of miscarriages, and poor sperm quality.
 Both partners should floss and water pick daily, and have regular dental checkups.